ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 `/gpfs/ycga` is available on McCleary as a read-and-write filesystem so it can continued to be used for McCleary compute jobs.
 However, you will be give new, empty home and scratch directories for McCleary on our Palmer filesystem and a 1 TiB project space on our Gibbs filesystem.
 Project quotas can be increased to 4 TiB at no cost by sending a request to [hpc@yale.edu](mailto:hpc@yale.edu).
 Note this project space (`/gpfs/gibbs/project`) is distinct from the YCGA storage described below which is confusingly also called `project` but is located at `/gpfs/ycga/project`.

-At a later date, all data in the `project`, `sequencers`, `special`, and `pi` directories will be copied by the YCRC to a new GPFS filesystem but under the same path names to avoid breaking workflows.  **All data in Ruddle home and scratch60 (that you want to keep) will need to be transferred off the existing filesystem by you prior the Ruddle retirement**.
+At a later date, all data in the `project`, `sequencers`, `special`, and `pi` directories under `/gpfs/ycga` will be copied by the YCRC to a new GPFS filesystem but under the same path names to avoid breaking workflows.  **All data in Ruddle home and scratch60 (that you want to keep) will need to be transferred off the existing filesystem by you prior the Ruddle retirement**.
 More information and instructions on transferring data can be found [here](/data/mccleary-transfer/).

 If you have any questions or concerns about what will be moved to McCleary and when, please reach out to us.